ShugKnight24/javascript_30/8_html5_canvas/README.md

 - ~~Add the ability for a user to clear the canvas without refreshing.~~ - ✅

-- Add the ability for a user to select a color of the stroke using a color picker as opposed to incrementing / decrementing the HSL value
+- ~~Add the ability for a user to select a color of the stroke using a color picker as opposed to incrementing / decrementing the HSL value~~ - ✅

 - ~~Allow user to select thickness of brush as opposed to just incrementing and decrementing the size.~~ - ✅